In-Service Programs for existing community service workers

-Workers in the Community Services and Mental Health sectors can enrol throughout the year.
+Workers in the Community Services sector can enrol throughout the year.
 If an application meets the course criteria the applicant will be invited to attend an interview with a TasTAFE teacher.
-To be eligible students must be currently working in the community service or mental health sectors, demonstrate the ability to study and meet the demands of the units/qualification and have IT skills required for the online component.
+To be eligible students must be currently working in the community service sector, demonstrate the ability to study and meet the demands of the units/qualification and have IT skills required for the online component.

 The application process is easy!
 Interested applicants can apply for a place by completing the attached application form, attaching supporting information and submitting via the public website (firstname.lastname@example.org).
 A TasTAFE teacher will make contact to discuss and assess the application.

 Please note: whilst in-service applications are accepted all year round placements in these programs may need to be capped dependant on current resources and enrolment numbers.

 The time taken to complete each qualification will vary but as a guide students enrolling in a Certificate IV program could expect to complete in 12-18 months and students enrolling in a Diploma program 12-24 months.
 At the time of enrolment, your liaison teacher will negotiate a Training Plan with you that lists the start and completion dates for each unit or cluster of units to help keep you on track with your studies.

 Students who are eligible for Credit Transfer (i.e. have already completed the unit) or Recognition of Prior Learning can expect to complete their program in a shorter timeframe.

 Our In-Service Program is designed as a flexible, individualised program.
 We offer a blended delivery model that includes on-the-job learning, online learning and assessment activities, and professional development workshops.
 Students are provided access to the extensive array of hardcopy and electronic resources available through the TasTAFE library.

 Each student is allocated a liaison teacher who visits students in their workplace a minimum of three times per year to complete learning and assessment activities.